acumos/ci-management/README.md

 ### How to build from a Gerrit review branch

+This explains how to run verify a job in the Sandbox on an open review.
 Most "verify" jobs accept parameters to build code in a review submitted to Gerrit.
-You will need the change ref spec, which is a Git branch name.
+You must specify the change ref spec, which is a Git branch name.
 Get this by inspecting Gerrit's "download" links at the top right.
 The branch name will be something like this:

 	refs/changes/78/578/2